What is SSH? | How to Install and Use SSH Server on Windows 10

 Step 2

-Configure the network settings of the Windows 10 virtual machine you have installed on VMware Workstation as VMnet4 / Bridged, and then check the IP address the machine receives from the DHCP server.
+Configure the network settings of the Windows 10 VM as VMnet4/Bridged.
+After this, check the IP address that the machine received from the DHCP server.

 Virtual Machine Network Adapter Configuration